The Most Common Reasons a Life Insurance Claim Gets Denied

 How long do I have to appeal a denied life insurance claim?

 Appeal deadlines vary by policy type.
 For individual policies, the window is often 60 to 180 days from the denial date, as stated in the denial letter.
-For group/employer policies governed by ERISA, the deadline is typically 60 days.
-Missing this deadline can permanently forfeit your right to appeal, so act quickly — and request an extension in writing if you need more time.
+For group/employer policies governed by ERISA, the deadline is typically just 60 days, and the administrative record closes after the final appeal.
+Missing this deadline can permanently forfeit your right to appeal and even to sue in court, so act quickly and request an extension in writing if you need more time.

 What is a wrongful life insurance claim denial?

 A wrongful denial occurs when an insurer denies a valid claim without a legitimate contractual or legal basis.
 This includes denials based on incorrect policy interpretation, minor or immaterial application errors, or deliberately ignoring evidence that supports the claim.
-Wrongful denials may also rise to the level of bad faith, which opens the insurer to additional legal liability beyond simply paying the death benefit — including punitive damages and attorney's fees.
+Wrongful denials may also rise to the level of bad faith, which opens the insurer to additional legal liability beyond simply paying the death benefit, including emotional distress damages, punitive damages, and attorney's fees in many states.